doug-moen/openscad2/functional_geometry/Programming.md

 ```
 Union and intersection are implemented as the minimum and maximum
 of the shape argument distance functions.
 This computes the union or
-intersection of all of the isosurfaces in the distance function.
+intersection of all of the isosurfaces in the distance functions.
 Whenever you see `min` or `max` of a distance, in a distance function,
 a union or intersection is being computed.
 Also, it's likely that a sharp angle is being introduced into the shape.